0Zeno/sveltekit-mf2/README.md

 };
 ```

-## 5. Use the Formatter component in you application
+## 5. Use the Formatter component in your application

 The `<Formatter>` component takes in an id which uses the loader key and the key value in the JSON oject to reference the correct line.
 Props are the variables passed to the Messageformat string.